VII: Sturm und Drang: Reception

 Upon the release, the album has received a score of 73 out of 100 on review aggregator site Metacritic based on 13 reviews, indicating "Generally favorable reviews".
-Blabbermouth's Ray Van Horn, Jr gave a positive review of the album, citing "Still Echoes" and "Overlord", among other songs, for praise.
+Blabbermouth's Ray Van Horn Jr gave a positive review of the album, citing "Still Echoes" and "Overlord", among other songs, for praise.
+Dom Lawson from The Guardian also gave the album a positive review stating "From the brooding dynamics of Overlord and Embers to the more expected savagery of Erase This and Delusion Pandemic, Lamb of God sound more focused than ever here, and thoroughly deserving of their status as one of metal’s biggest bands."
+Metal Hammer added "Behind the polished, muscular production of Josh Wilbur, Sturm Und Drang delivers LOG’s finest outing in a decade – a filler-free showcase of anthemic choruses, bludgeoning grooves and some of the best damned riffs the band have ever written, squarely establishing that tension is indeed essential to all great art."

 The album was included at number 20 on Rock Sounds top 50 releases of 2015 list, while MetalSucks voted it the best metal album of 2015.
+Rolling Stone also put the album at Number 16 on their list of the top 20 metal albums of 2015.
 It was honored with a 2015 Metal Storm Award for Best Thrash Metal Album.

-It has sold over 100,000 copies in America.
+The album's second single "512" was nominated for a Grammy Award in 2016 for Best Metal Performance however it lost to "Cirice" by Ghost.